osteele/dart-tonic/CONTRIBUTING.md

+# Contributing

 Want to contribute?
 Great!
 Please follow this checklist:

-1. Code must pass analysis by `dartanalyzer --fatal-warnings .`
+1. Code must pass analysis by `dart analyzer --fatal-infos --fatal-warnings`
-2. Code must be formatted by `dartfmt -w .`
+2. Code must be formatted by `dart format .`
-3. The test suite must pass ``pub run test`
+3. The test suite must pass `dart test`
 4. New and changed code should be accompanied by test cases.

 Check the first three by running `.githooks/pre-push` from the command line.